 The Indian philosophy courses are conducted under the guidance of Indologist Professor Dimitrios Vassiliadis and invited expert teachers.
 The methodology used is critical and enlightening and is often accompanied by slide shows, films and documentaries.

 Introductory courses are intended for students who wish to acquire a general knowledge of specific topics such as: “Introduction to Indian Philosophy”, “Introduction to Yoga Philosophy”, “Introduction to the Philosophy of Kashmir Shaivism”, “The Philosophy of Buddhism”, “The Great Masters of India and their Teachings”, etc. Each course consists of a series of weekly lessons that last a quarter or a semester depending on the in-depth analysis of the subject.
-The courses are held in the Greek language online through the ZOOM platform.

 For more information and registration, please send an e-mail with your contact details to indogreekstudies@gmail.com and we will contact you soon.